Cat's Kids Yoga

 Learn.
 Grow.
 Breathe.

 Preparing for the brightest future, Cat's Kids Yoga will teach your child healthy and mindful skills to take with them throughout their life.
-While doing yoga, they will discover the value of deep breathing when life gets challenging, explore positive body awareness, and gain respect for individuality and togetherness.
 Children will discover their mind and body connection to learn how to deal with the ups and downs in life.
 Developing these skills at a young age helps children become more balanced, centered, and aligned with their true self.

 Cat's Kids Yoga creates a playful, fun, loving, accepting, and safe environment where kids can be kids!
-Classes can be done at your child's school during the day or after school, at The Fire Within Yoga Studio in Buffalo, MN, scheduled workshops, private sessions, or birthday parties.
-Classes incorporate breathing exercises, animal yoga poses, fun games, exploring music, stories with life lessons, mindful art, calming techniques, and much more!
+Classes can be done at your child's school during the day or after school, scheduled workshops, private sessions, or birthday parties.
+Classes incorporate breathing exercises, animal yoga poses, fun games, exploring music, stories with life lessons, mindful art/science, calming techniques, and much more!

 Cat’s Kids Yoga provides everything!
 Just show up, breathe, and do your best!